helagro/Applied-IoT/README.md

 **Transport protocols:**

 MQTT is used as the transport protocol between the Pico W and the server.
-The server then uses the [pytradfri](https://github.com/home-assistant-libs/pytradfri) library to communicate with the Tradfri gateway, which uses the CoAP protocol.
+The server then uses the [pytradfri](https://github.com/home-assistant-libs/pytradfri) library to communicate with the Tradfri gateway using the CoAP protocol.
 The server also features a REST API to communicate with the frontend over HTTP.
 The server also hosts a web version of the client application, also served over HTTP.

-**Design choices:**
+**Wireless protocols:**

 There was not a lot of constraints guiding which wireless protocol was to be used.
 All devices for the project are meant to be inside the users home, meaning that range was not an issue.
 The user would likely power the Pico W from the outlet directly, so power consumption was not a great concern either.
 Despite network speed or latency not being a high priority, WiFi still seemed like a great choice.
 The Pico W has built in WiFi capabilities, meaning that no extra antenna or similar equipment would be neccessary, reducing cost.
 Bluetooth could still have been an alternative but the range could have been an issue.
 Bluetooth would have required the server and Pico W to be close to eachother, but with WiFi, they could be far apart, as long as the WiFi has good enough range.
 This could be achieved with a Mesh network, for instance.
 Both Bluetooth Low Energy and LoRa can be configured to be very power efficient, but within a home setting, the power consumption of WiFi is not a big issue.